وَاعْلَمُوا 414 التوبة

 ﴾33﴿ huwal lazeee ar sala Rasoolahoo bilhudaa wa deenil haqqi liyuzhirahoo 'alad deeni kullihee wa law karihal mushrikoon

-﴾32﴿ They desire to extinguish the light of Allah with their mouths, but Allah does not will except that He perfects His light, even though the disbelievers may abhor it
+﴾32﴿ They wish to extinguish the light of Allah with their mouths, but Allah will not allow except that He perfects His light, even if the disbelievers dislike it.

-﴾33﴿ Allah Almighty is the One Who sent His Messenger with guidance and the religion of truth, that He may make it prevail over all religions, even though the polytheists may dislike it
+﴾33﴿ Allah is the One who has sent His Messenger with guidance and the true religion, so that He may make it prevail over all other religions, even if the polytheists dislike it.

 [32] This is another reason for fighting.
 What is meant by "the light of Allah" is the religion of monotheism, and what is meant by "with their mouths" are baseless words.
 "They intend" — the intention here refers to striving, and it is similarly used in verse 8 of Surah As-Saff.
 The phrase "that they may extinguish" is mentioned without the preposition "lam," which indicates that extinguishing the light (brightness) is their main goal.